 top of page

 We all know the rate at which we mature and learn varies from individual to individual.
-And we can certainly agree that men and women mature a varying rates.
-But once you get to a certain age, I believe that we should all know certain things about ourselves.
-Things that set us up and prepare us so that we're able to deal with adult decisions and consequences.
+And we can certainly agree that men and women mature at different rates.
+But once you get to a certain age, we should all know certain things about ourselves.
+These things set us up and prepare us to deal with adult decisions and consequences.

-I know most of us believe that our 20s were for "learning" things in preparation of being an adult, and some of us may agree that we did learn some things, but I challenge you to consider how much time you really spend learning in our 20s?
-Because most of us spent our time responding or considering.
+I know most of us believe that our 20s are for "learning" things in preparation for being adults, and some of us may agree that we did learn some things.
+But I challenge you to consider how much time you spend learning in your 20s.

-However, learning suggests that after either, considering or responding, we took a lesson from our experience and applied it as a baseline for future choices.
-And while this is how decision making should be, that is not always what happens when in our 20s.
+Most of us spend our time reacting.
+When I say reacting; I mean simply acting without thinking.
+While some may be able to think before acting, neither suggests that we learned anything.
+Learning suggests that after either reacting or responding, we take a lesson from our experience and apply it as a baseline for future choices.
+While this is how decision-making should be, that is not always what happens when we are in our 20s.

-For some reason while in our 20s we felt almost immune to consequences, so much so that we would act as if nothing was ever that bad.
-So when the worst happened, we called it "life", without actually considering that we should have learned something from that experience.
+For some reason, while in our 20s, we felt almost immune to consequences, so much so that we would act as if nothing was ever that bad.
+So when the worst happens, we called it "life" without actually considering that we should have learned something from that experience.

-Now, really consider if you spent most of your time "responding" versus "considering" in your 20s?
-And also consider what you actually learned in your 20s...
+Now, consider if you spent most of your time "reacting" versus "responding" in your 20s.
+Also, consider what you learned in your 20s.

-Many us (well just about all of us) spent the bulk of our time responding.
+Many of us (well, just about all of us) spent the bulk of our time responding.
 Therefore, the 20s were a time of trial and error.
-And that's what we did, we responded to situations without consideration to the outcomes, and then we continued to respond in new ways before actually learning from those failed outcomes and poor decisions.
+And that's what we did: We react to situations without consideration of the outcomes, and then we continued to react in new ways before actually learning from those failed outcomes and poor decisions.
+Responding involves considering outcomes and weighing consequences.
+Responding is intentional.

-But our late 20s and early 30s, should have been, and should be (for those not yet 30) a time for rational thinking.
-Where we consider all outcomes, and use those experiences in our early 20s as the baseline for making decisions.
-We should know the desires of our heart.
+But our late 20s and early 30s should have been and should be (for those not yet 30) a time for rational thinking, where we consider all outcomes and use those experiences in our early 20s as the baseline for making decisions.
+We should know the desires of our hearts.
 We should recognize and accept our purpose.
-And we should be strategically planning our decisions to align with the path of our purpose and desires.
+And we should strategically plan our decisions to align with the path of our purpose and desires.

-So, here are 5 things men and women should know about themselves at 30!
+Here are 5 things to know at 30!

 1. YOUR PURPOSE!

-In your 20s most of you asked yourselves several times "what's my purpose for being".
-And when you began to think through scenarios, most of you turned to faith for the answers and others to their hearts.
+In your 20s, most of you asked yourselves several times, "What's my purpose for being."
+When you begin to think through scenarios, most of you turn to faith for the answers and others to their hearts.
 But no matter where you looked for the answer, knowing your purpose helped you understand what you were put on this earth to do.
 It outlines the reason we exist.
-And knowing your purpose helps identify what motivates you and what you live for every day.
+And knowing your purpose helps identify what motivates you and what you live for daily.

 I'm sure we can all agree that when you're not certain of your purpose, you don't understand the value of your life.
-So when you get to your 30s, you should be able to easily articulate your purpose.
+So, when you get to your 30s, you should be able to articulate your purpose easily.
 You should be making decisions and choices that take you closer to fulfilling that purpose.
-And every goal you set, should take you that much closer to walking in your purpose.
+Every goal you set should take you that much closer to walking in your purpose.

 EXAMPLE: My purpose is to spread love and encourage conscious thought.